passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
-As you have seen until now, managing Yocto can be tricky.
-Layers, configs, dependencies…
+As you’ve seen so far, managing Yocto can get complex—layers, configurations, dependencies… it adds up quickly.

-KAS make it too easy, almost boring…

-KAS is a tool that simplifies working with the Yocto Project by managing configurations and build environments through a single YAML file.
-Instead of manually setting up multiple layers, repositories, and local configurations, KAS lets you define everything in a structured, version-controlled format, making your builds reproducible and team-friendly.
-With just one command, kas build, you can go from a clean environment to a fully built Linux image.
-It's especially useful in collaborative or CI/CD setups, where consistency and ease of setup are crucial.
-Think of it as a lightweight project manager that keeps your Yocto-based workflows clean, reliable, and repeatable.
+That’s where KAS comes in—and honestly, it makes things almost boring in the best way.
+KAS is a tool that streamlines Yocto development by letting you manage everything—layers, repositories, configuration files—through a single YAML file.
+Instead of manually handling each layer and tweaking local setup files, KAS lets you define everything in a structured, version-controlled format.
+With just one command—kas build—you can go from a clean machine to a fully built Linux image.
+It’s especially useful in collaborative environments or CI/CD pipelines, where reproducibility and fast setup are essential.
+Think of KAS as a lightweight project manager for Yocto—it keeps your workflows clean, reliable, and repeatable.

-With the power of Yocto and the simplicity of KAS, our result is this YAML file that contains all the building blocks that we analysed earlier.
+And by combining the power of Yocto with the simplicity of KAS, we ended up with a single YAML file that pulls together all the building blocks we explored earlier.
 -->

 ---